Covenant Membership at FCF

 4. An elder will review your application, reach out, and set up an in-person interview.
 The purpose of the interview is to discuss your application, get to know you better, and hear and affirm your testimony of the gospel and conversion.

-5. The elder then reports (typically the following Thursday) on the interview to the elder council, at which point the elders prayerfully discuss and decide on admission on behalf of the church.
-An application can either be approved, paused pending follow-up (such as getting baptized, more confidence in one’s gospel profession; etc), or denied.
-Denial typically occurs for one of three reasons: (1) evidence that a person is not a Christian, (2) evidence of significant/dis-unifying disagreement with FCF’s faith and practice, or (3) one intends to move away from Flagstaff in the near future.
-Upon affirmation, one officially becomes a member and an elder will reach out to notify you.
+5. The elder then reports on the interview to the elder council, at which point the elders prayerfully discuss and decide on recommending the applicant to the church for a vote.
+An application can also be paused pending follow-up (such as getting baptized, more confidence in one’s gospel profession, etc), or denied.
+Denial typically occurs for one of four reasons: (1) evidence that a person is not a Christian, (2) evidence of significant/dis-unifying disagreement with FCF’s faith and practice, (3) it comes to light the person may immediately move into the steps of church discipline upon admittance, or (4) one intends to move away from Flagstaff in the near future.
+Upon an affirmative vote by the church, one officially becomes a member, and an elder will reach out to notify you.